Things to do at Easter in London

 There are lots of things to do in London for Easter in 2019, including family friendly events, nightlife and of course, eating plenty of chocolate!
 Complete your bank holiday trip with a sightseeing bus tour with The Original Tour and check out some of these great places to visit this Easter weekend in London.

 When we think of the Easter holidays, we think chocolate!
 So what better way to celebrate Easter weekend than by shopping in some of London’s chocolate shops?

 Charbonnel et Walker is one of Britain’s oldest chocolatiers and is one of the few to Her Majesty the Queen.
 They are renowned for their luxurious dark chocolates and you can visit the store in the Royal Arcade on Bond Street or in Canary Wharf to purchase an iconic chocolate collection.

 Visit the arty chocolatier, Choccywoccydoodah, for quirky chocolate inventions.
-The shop in Carnaby is full of delicious gifts and the bar offers indulgent chocolatey treats to sit in and enjoy or take away.
-You can also book the Secret Room from £300 which is perfect for hosting a small Easter event.
+The shop in Covent Garden is full of delicious gifts and the bar offers indulgent chocolatey treats to sit in and enjoy or take away.
+You can also book a secret space from £60 which is perfect for hosting a small Easter event.

 Family Easter Weekend Events in London

 Think bunnies, fairs and Easter egg hunts… We’ve found some great family days out in London this Easter so you can get outside and explore with the little ones or check out things for teenagers to do.